 I do not mean to exaggerate the isolation that psychotics experience or deny altogether its “romantic,” pantheistic features.
 Schizophrenics are capable of extended periods of lucidity, just as “purportedly normal persons” have, processing mechanisms similar to those that characterize “ordinary psychosis.”
-Still, the world as language horizon of the psychotic is radically private, even if some basic qualities of delusional states can be identified and are shared.
-Of the many accounts written by schizophrenics, Bollas writes, “[n]o two are even remotely alike” (When the Sun Bursts 123).
+Still, the world as the language horizon of the psychotic is radically private, even if some basic qualities of delusional states can be identified and are shared.
+Of the many accounts written by schizophrenics, Bollas writes, “no two are even remotely alike” (When the Sun Bursts 123).
 What interests me is how the privacy of psychotic signifiers affects the neurocosmopolitan efficacy that Savarese grants to poetry.
-As relates to this version of neuro-diversity, poetry is at once the closest simulation of psychotic speech and the least accurate representation or exemplification of a psychotic speech horizon.
+As relates to this version of neurodiversity, poetry is at once the closest simulation of psychotic speech and the least accurate representation or exemplification of a psychotic speech horizon.
 As simulator, we might identify as “candidate [poetic] regions” pronoun shifters, lack of any obvious subject or object, and use of direct quotation within a poem.
-Sechehaye discusses how addressing “Renee” in the third person aided restoration of communication by acknowledging “Renee’s” self-conception as a “personage” more than a person (147; also 52-3).
+Sechehaye discusses how addressing “Renee” in the third person aided the restoration of communication by acknowledging “Renee’s” self-conception as a “personage” more than a person (147; also 52–53).
 Bollas describes poetry’s efficacy, and its distinctiveness from prose, as its ability to be “composed without any obvious subject or object; indeed, it can be free of pronouns altogether” (When the Sun Bursts 119).
 Use of direct quotation within a poem is arguably the closest of these simulations because it stages the from-elsewhere-ness of speech.
 Such marked passages (“Beauty is truth, truth beauty”) disturb the conscious and unconscious flow of any poem by inquiring after their sources.
-“Who is speaking?”
-“From where do these words come?”
-“What are they to me?”
-“What do they want, assume, or require from me?”
+Who is speaking?
+From where do these words come?
+What are they to me?
+What do they want, assume, or require from me?
 They thus parallel the estrangement from language and from the “I” that organizes the mental representations of speech often experienced by psychotics.
-The difference, of course, is that these staged disturbances are enfolded within an entity that otherwise presumes and embodies the opposite: poetic flow in its most multilayered, allusive, and transmodal dimensions; expressivity as out-reach.
+The difference, of course, is that these staged disturbances are enfolded within an entity that otherwise presumes and embodies the opposite: poetic flow in its most multilayered, allusive, and transmodal dimensions; expressivity as outreach.
 Neither the messages nor affects evoked in poems fully settle the questions that these simulated disturbances raise about the sources and boundaries of existence.
 But neither do they abandon individuals to this arrest.
 By contrast, dialogic exchange for psychotics is severely impeded by the sense of enclosure that ensues from their lacking a basic sense of self.

-Perceiving poetry as the medium closest to psychotic speech but also farthest from its constricted horizons clarifies the ethos of its neuro-diversity.
+Perceiving poetry as the medium closest to psychotic speech but also farthest from its constricted horizons clarifies the ethos of its neurodiversity.
 Poetic modes of breaking through, however unanticipated and incomprehensible, are outward-reaching and, as such, desirous of contact, of making sense.
 Their alterity appeals to otherness; it is part of art’s avant garde aesthetic politics as well as literature’s more debatable evocation of empathy.
-Capacity, yes, history, no. Whether, or how, perceiving poetry in this light helps to address our current onto-political situation is less clear, especially given the extremity of the vacuum at the top.
+Capacity, yes; history, no. Whether, or how, perceiving poetry in this light helps to address our recent onto-political situation is less clear, especially given the extremity of the vacuum at the top.
 Certainly, it identifies refusal to communicate as the essence of Trumpian speech.
 We also could construe his psychotic behavior as not only enacting the Lacanian Father-of-Enjoyment but also underscoring the relevance of distinguishing him from the Father-of-the-Law.
 The former is psychoticizing because he uses everyone purely as objects for his own enjoyment, whereas the latter, by enacting acceptance of limitation, owns up to mortality, creaturely vulnerability, and necessity of aid—a model that all developing subjects, including citizen-subjects, sorely need.